korpling/pepperModules-TEIModules/README.md

 <a name="ttd"></a>
 ### token.tokenization.defaulttag

-The user declares that there is one and only one element responsible for mapping tokens to Salt.
+You declare that there is one and only one element responsible for mapping tokens to Salt.
 Default is \<w\>.
 In this case [token.tokenization.sub](#tts) should be disabled, otherwise unexpected behaviour may occur.